mideind/GreynirServer/README.md

   and [SQLAlchemy](http://www.sqlalchemy.org/) storing data in [PostgreSQL](http://www.postgresql.org/).
 2. **Tokenizer** ([this one](https://github.com/vthorsteinsson/Tokenizer)),
-  extended to use the BÍN database of Icelandic word forms for lemmatization and initial POS tagging.
+  extended to use the [BÍN](http://bin.arnastofnun.is/DMII/) database of Icelandic word forms for lemmatization and initial part-of-speech tagging.
 3. **Parser** (from [this module](https://github.com/vthorsteinsson/ReynirPackage)),
   using an improved version of the [Earley algorithm](http://en.wikipedia.org/wiki/Earley_parser) to parse text according to an unconstrained hand-written context-free grammar for Icelandic